bodulic/CATS-rf/README.md

 `-x`: Figure extension, default: png

-`-d`: Figure DPI, default: 300
+`-d`: Figure DPI, default: 600

 Extension (device) and DPI of each plotted figure are controlled with `x` and `d`, respectively.

 `-r`: Raincloud plot colors (quoted hexadecimal codes or R color names, specified with x,y,z...), default: adjusted Set1 palette from RColorBrewer package

-Raincloud plot densities are scaled for each transcriptome assembly.
+Raincloud plot densities are normalized for each transcriptome assembly.
+Boxplots within raincloud plots mark the distribution median, Q<sub>1</sub>, and Q<sub>3</sub>, with whiskers exnteding from -1.5*IQR to 1.5*IQR of the distribution.

 All color sets (`r`, `l`, `H`, and `b`) should be supplied as R color names or hexadecimal codes separated with commas and enclosed in quotes (e.g. "#FDAF4A,#DC151D").
 R color cheatsheet is available [here](https://sites.stat.columbia.edu/tzheng/files/Rcolor.pdf).